Vigeland, Norway: Valle Church

 Valle Church is located on the east side of the Audna river at Vigeland.
-It is the church for the Valle parish which covers the northeastern half of the municipality.
+It is the church for the Valle parish.
 The church has a cruciform shape and was built in 1793.
 It was internally restored for its 200th anniversary in 1993.
 A statue created by Gustav Vigeland of Peder Claussøn Friis, who was once a priest in Lindesnes, stands outside the Valle Church rectory.